Prosenjit Chatterjee denies rumours of joining BJP, Yash Dasgupta joins safron camp | Entertainment

-Bengali film icon ProsenjitChatterjee on Wednesday scorched rumours of his joining BJP,while his colleague in the industry Yash Dasgupta and severalother actors joined the saffron camp before the West Bengalassembly poll.
+Bengali film icon ProsenjitChatterjee on Wednesday scotched rumours of his joining BJP,while his colleague in the industry Yash Dasgupta and severalother actors joined the saffron camp before the West Bengalassembly poll.

 Chatterjee said he wants to stay focussed in hisacting career.